HypR: A comprehensive study for ASR hypothesis revising with a reference corpus: H YP R: The ASR Hypothesis Revising Benchmark

 \section{H\lowercase{YP}R: The ASR Hypothesis Revising Benchmark}

-In order to promote research development and examine the progress, this study proposes a speech recognition hypothesis revising (HypR) benchmark.
+In order to promote research development and examine the progress of research, this study proposes a speech recognition hypothesis revising (HypR) benchmark.
 HypR includes commonly used datasets, including AISHELL-1 \cite{AISHELL1}, TED-LIUM 2 \cite{TEDLIUM2}, and LibriSpeech \cite{librispeech}.
-The Transformer-based CTC-attention ASR model, built by the ESPnet toolkit, is trained for each dataset \cite{ESPNET}.
+The Transformer-based CTC-attention ASR model, built using the ESPnet toolkit, is trained for each dataset \cite{ESPNET}.
 In more detail, the model architecture consists of an encoder and a decoder, constructed from 12 and 6 Transformers, respectively.
 CTC and cross-entropy losses are applied to train the model in a multi-task learning manner.
 No data augmentation methods are applied to enhance the performance of ASR.
 During decoding, the beam search algorithm is used to generate $50$ hypotheses for each speech utterance, with or without shallow fusion with an extra language model.
 The language models of AISHELL-1 and TED-LIUM 2 are LSTM-based models trained from scratch, while LibriSpeech applies a Transformer-based model downloaded from the ESPnet toolkit.
-The detailed configurations of each dataset, such as the number of epochs, the weight of the CTC loss, and the vocabulary size, are summarized in Table 1.
-In addition to the $N$-best hypotheses, checkpoints for the ASR models are also released in order to easily reproduce the contents of the benchmark, sustain development, and provide for possible use in the future.
+The detailed configurations of each dataset are summarized in Table 1.
+In addition to the $N$-best hypotheses, checkpoints for the ASR models are also released in order to easily reproduce the contents of the benchmark, sustain development, and allow their possible use in the future.